 Use a simple HTTP/HTTPS proxy 🔗

 If you can get out to the internet using a proxy, then using an HTTP/HTTPS proxy is your simplest option.

 Ensure that you give the proxy the ability to resolve the network names and make outbound HTTP/HTTPS network connections to the URLs listed in URLs to allow in your network or the domains listed in Domains to allow in your network.

-Use Splunk OpenTelemetry Collector 🔗
+Use the Splunk Distribution of OpenTelemetry Collector 🔗